Community

 Last year on The meez Podcast, host Josh Sharkey met with Franklin Becker, an award-winning chef, entrepreneur, and philanthropist, about his unique leadership philosophies and how they have shaped his success over a remarkable 30-year career.

-This post will delve into Becker's insights on building strong culinary teams and embodying the qualities of effective chef leadership.
+This post explores Becker’s insights on cultivating high-performing culinary teams and the essential qualities that define effective chef leadership.

 Lesson 1: Build Leaders, Not Managers